New Coefficients For Hopf Cyclic Cohomology: Generalized Hopf cyclic cohomology with coefficients

 \subsection{The $^A\mathcal{H}$-SAYD and HCC modules for comodule algebras}

-In this subsection we introduce a generalization of Hopf cyclic cohomology with coefficients with respect to the symmetry of a comodule algebra.
+In this subsection we introduce a generalization of Hopf cyclic cohomology with coefficients respecting to the symmetry of a comodule algebra.
 Let $M$ be a right-left SAYD module over $\mathcal{H}$ and $A$ be a left $\mathcal{H}$-comodule algebra.
-We let $\mathcal{H}$ coacts on $A^{\ot (n+1)}$ diagonally, \ie
+We let $\mathcal{H}$ coacts on $A^{\ot (n+1)}$ diagonally from left, \ie

-Let $C^{\Hc}(A,M):=\Hom^{\Hc}(A^{\ot (n+1)}, M)$ denotes the set of all left $\mathcal{H}$-colinear morphisms.
-The following maps define a cocyclic module on $C^{\Hc}(A,M)$.
+Let $^{\Hc}C^n(A,M):=^{\Hc}\Hom(A^{\ot (n+1)}, M)$ denotes the set of all left $\mathcal{H}$-colinear morphisms.
+The following maps define a cocyclic module on $^{\Hc}C^*(A,M)$.